JaeYoonKim72/GMStool/README.md

   #### 3-2.
 Marker selection phase

   - Marker selection phase is executed by either "GMStools.MS.v1.R" or "GMStools.MS.MultiThreading.v1.R" scripts.
 The only difference between the two scripts is whether multithreading is performed.
-All other options are identical.
+All other options are the same, and usage and detailed options are as follows.

         Usage:
             GMStools.MS.v1.R -m [METHOD] -g [GENO] -p [PHENO] -gw [GWAS] -i [INFO] -pre [PRESET] -cv [CV] -a [ACC] -d [INCREMENT] -is [INTIAL SNPs] -ss [SNPS_SELECTED]